 By Jimmy Graham

-Plywood is a versatile construction item.
-Find out about the different types and applications to ensure the correct selection for your project.
+Plywood is a versatile construction item and handy DIY project material.
+Find out about what plywood is, along with the different types, grades, and applications to find the correct and best selection for your project needs.

 What is Plywood?